75-Sunny/bintel-05-storytelling/docs/index.md

 For example:

-> Which product category has the lowest total sales in the selected region, and during which month are its sales weakest?
+Which product category contributes the most sales in the West region,

-Your question should be:

-- Clear
-- Specific
-- Answerable with the available data
-- Similar in scope to the example project

-Explain:

-- Why the question might matter to the business
-- What decision or next step the result could support
-- What **action** could be taken based on the answer
+> and when are its sales strongest?

 ### Analysis Approach

-Describe how you answered the question.

-Include:

-- How you filtered the reporting data
+How you filtered the reporting data: I filtered the reporting-ready data to include only sales from the West region.

-- Which dimension you grouped by
+Which dimension you grouped by: I grouped the data by Category.

-- Which measure you aggregated
+Which measure you aggregated: I aggregated the SaleAmount column by calculating the total sales.

-- Whether you sorted from highest to lowest or lowest to highest
+Whether you sorted from highest to lowest or lowest to highest: I sorted the results from highest to lowest to identify the top-selling category.

-- How the first result guided the second part of the analysis
+How the first result guided the second part of the analysis: After identifying the top-selling category, I used that category to analyze monthly sales trends and determine when sales were strongest.

-- Which charts you created
+Which charts you created: I created a bar chart showing total sales by category and a line chart showing monthly sales for the top category in the West region.

 ### Charts and Evidence

-Create at least two connected charts.
+Chart 1
+Title: Sales by Product Category in the West Region
+Axes: X-axis = Product Category, Y-axis = Total Sales Revenue
+Readability: Categories are clearly labeled and easy to compare.
+Saved: The chart was saved in the project output folder and displayed in the documentation page.

-The first chart should answer the first part of your business question, often an initial comparison or result.
+Evidence: This chart identifies the highest-selling product category in the West region and answers the first part of the business question.

-The second chart should be a connected look deeper at that initial result.

-For each chart:

-- Use a clear title
-- Label the axes
-- Make the chart readable
-- Save the chart in the project
-- Display the chart in this documentation page
-- Explain what evidence the chart provides

 ### Findings and Recommendation

-Describe what you found and what you recommend.

-Include:

-- The main result of your analysis
-- Whether the result was expected or surprising
-- A specific recommended business action based on the data
-- One reasonable action or next question
-- Any limitations or cautions
+The analysis identified the highest-selling product category in the West region and showed how its sales changed over time.
+While I expected one category to stand out, the monthly trends provided additional insight into when sales were strongest.
+Based on these results, I would recommend focusing promotions and inventory planning around the top-performing category during peak sales periods.
+As a next step, I would compare the results across other regions to see if the same trends exist.
+One limitation is that this analysis only shows what happened based on the available sales data and does not explain why those trends occurred.

 ### Storytelling Summary

-Summarize your custom storytelling project.

-Include:

-- The business question / problem / goal you addressed
-- The data you started with
-- The main result
-- The insight you produced
-- The action or next question you recommended
-- What you learned about BI storytelling
-- How this process could support business intelligence in general
+My business goal was to identify the highest-selling product category in the West region and determine when that category performed best throughout the year.
+I started with the reporting-ready sales dataset and filtered it to the West region before comparing total sales by product category.
+After identifying the top-performing category, I analyzed its monthly sales trends to gain additional insight into when sales were strongest.
+Based on the results, I recommended focusing promotions and inventory planning around that category during peak sales periods and comparing the findings with other regions to see if similar patterns exist.
+This project reinforced that BI storytelling is more than creating charts—it is about using data to answer a business question, explain the results, and support informed decision-making.
+The first chart shows the initial comparison of sales by category, while the second chart builds on that result by showing the monthly sales trend for the top-performing category.

 Display at least two charts along with your narrative: